arturmatlega/instalguru-blog-en/_drafts/low-water-pressure-how-to-fix-the-problem.md

 ### Check the system for leakage - have the water pressure under control

-Another reason for low water pressure, as common as lime scale buildup, is a leakage in the system. **Unsealed pipes and fittings used for trasmitting water might cause it to leak outside the system, and only a part of it gets to the end point.** How to increase the water pressure in such a case?
+Another reason for low water pressure, as common as lime scale buildup, is a leakage in the system. **Unsealed pipes and fittings used for trasmitting water might cause it to leak outside of the system, and only a part of it gets to the end point.** How to increase the water pressure in such a case?
 Make sure to reseal or replace the broken elements.

 ![](/uploads/water_pressure.jpg)